Tests of general relativity: Binary pulsars

+General relativity predicts a specific value for each such parameter.
+If a measured value differs from this by more than experimental error, general relativity could not be correct.
+All such measurements are consistent with general relativity.

-Pulsars are rapidly rotating neutron stars which emit regular radio pulses as they rotate.
-As such they act as clocks which allow very precise monitoring of their orbital motions.
-Observations of pulsars in orbit around other stars have all demonstrated substantial periapsis precessions that cannot be accounted for classically but can be accounted for by using general relativity.
-For example, the Hulse–Taylor binary pulsar PSR B1913+16 (a pair of neutron stars in which one is detected as a pulsar) has an observed precession of over 4° of arc per year (periastron shift per orbit only about 10^{−6}).
-This precession has been used to compute the masses of the components.
+For example, observations of pulsars in orbit around other stars have all demonstrated substantial periapsis precessions that cannot be accounted for classically but can be accounted for by using general relativity.
+As one example, the Hulse–Taylor binary pulsar PSR B1913+16 (a pair of neutron stars in which one is detected as a pulsar) has an observed precession of over 4° of arc per year (periastron shift per orbit only about 10^{−6}).
+This precession, in combination with other relativistic effects, has been used to compute the masses of the components of this and other binary pulsars.

-Similarly to the way in which atoms and molecules emit electromagnetic radiation, a gravitating mass that is in quadrupole type or higher order vibration, or is asymmetric and in rotation, can emit gravitational waves.
-These gravitational waves are predicted to travel at the speed of light.
-For example, planets orbiting the Sun constantly lose energy via gravitational radiation, but this effect is so small that it is unlikely it will be observed in the near future (Earth radiates about 200 watts of gravitational radiation).
+In general relativity, a gravitating mass that is in quadrupole or higher order vibration, or is asymmetric and in rotation, must emit gravitational waves.
+In general relativity, a perfectly spherical star (in vacuum) that expands or contracts while remaining perfectly spherical cannot emit any gravitational waves (similar to the lack of e/m radiation from a pulsating charge), as Birkhoff's theorem says that the geometry remains the same exterior to the star.
+More generally, a rotating system will only emit gravitational waves if it lacks the axial symmetry with respect to the axis of rotation.
+For example, planets orbiting the Sun, or binary stars in orbit around each other, constantly lose energy via gravitational radiation.
+In the solar system this effect is effect is so small it cannot be measured.
+In binary pulsar systems, the effect is measurable by observing changes in the orbital period.

-The radiation of gravitational waves has been inferred from the Hulse–Taylor binary (and other binary pulsars).
+This radiation of gravitational waves has been inferred from the Hulse–Taylor binary (and other binary pulsars).
 Precise timing of the pulses shows that the stars orbit only approximately according to Kepler's Laws: over time they gradually spiral towards each other, demonstrating an energy loss in close agreement with the predicted energy radiated by gravitational waves.
 For their discovery of the first binary pulsar and measuring its orbital decay due to gravitational-wave emission, Hulse and Taylor won the 1993 Nobel Prize in Physics.